Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 ### SyntaxError at server.py:808 "try:" on startup (Windows)
 - Symptom: Startup fails with a traceback pointing to `server.py` around line ~808 with `try:` highlighted.
 - Cause: A nested `try` block was placed inside an `except` in the indicator scheduler, which could lead to parser confusion and brittle indentation handling in some environments.
-- Fix: Update to the latest code.
-The quantum broadcast now runs without an inner `try/except`, and the correlation broadcast block has been moved outside that exception path.
-  - If patching manually, relocate the correlation broadcast to run unconditionally after indicator updates and remove the inner `try/except` around quantum.

 - Verify: `python fxlabs-server.py` starts cleanly; `/health` returns `{"status":"ok", ...}`.
 ### Ctrl+C hangs at "Waiting for application shutdown"
 - Symptom: After pressing Ctrl+C, logs show `INFO:     Shutting down`, `connection closed` lines, and then `INFO:     Waiting for application shutdown.` without exiting.